vini-muchulski/vini-muchulski/README.md

 - 👋 Hi, I’m Vinícius
-- 👀 I’m interested in Computer Engineering
+- 👀 I’m a Computer Engineering Student at UFSC
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and C
 - 💞️ I’m looking to collaborate on new projects
 - 📫 Instagram: @vini_muchulski - Discord: Vinni#9013